-Morro Bay NEP's Volunteer Monitoring Program Creek Nutrient Monitoring Protocol
+MBNEP Volunteer Monitoring Program Creek Nutrient Monitoring Protocol

 This protocol describes the procedure for processing nutrient samples for creek water quality monitoring.

 Samples are collected at the creek by the volunteers.
 They return to the office with the sample and conduct the analysis at the office.